AltheriaOrg/altheria-docs/practice/en/editor_features_basic/sharing.md

 ---

-# Sauvegarder un projet VR
+# Save a project in VR

 Saving the file updates the .logia.
 This .logia is easily readable and free to access on the Reader version of Logia/Practice.
 Sending it to a third party has no particular restrictions.